arivictor/intentional-architecture-in-python/book/1-philosophy.md

 Let's put philosophy into practice.
 Throughout this book, we'll build a gym class booking system.
 But we won't start with perfect architecture.
 We'll start with something simple that works.

-Here's our first version—a script that handles the basics:
+Here's our first version, a script that handles the basics:

 ```python
 # gym_booking.py